Rahulmark/snekgame/README.md

 # snekgame
-this repository is created for learning purpose only
+This repository is created  only for learning purpose.